-If you are a state employee enrolled in the Virginia Sickness and Disability Program (VSDP), you have income protection if you can't work because of a non-work-related or work-related illness or injury; there are eligibility periods for some coverage.
-You are also covered under the VSDP Long-Term Care Plan at no cost to you.
+If you are a state employee enrolled in the Virginia Sickness and Disability Program (VSDP), you have income protection if you can't work because of a non-work-related or work-related illness or injury' there are eligibility periods for some coverage.
+You also are covered under the VSDP Long-Term Care Plan at no cost to you.

-If you are an employee of a school division or a political subdivision, you are eligible to be considered for VRS disability retirement if you have a non-work-related or work-related illness or injury that prevents you from performing your job and is likely to be permanent.
+If you are an employee of a school division or a political subdivision, you are eligible to be considered for disability retirement if you have a non-work-related or work-related disability that prevents you from performing your job and is likely to be permanent.

-See: Chapter 5 - Group Life and Long-Term Care Insurance Programs

-Chapter 6 - Virginia Sickness and Disability Program (State Employees)

-Chapter 7 - Retiring on Disability
+See: Chapter 5 - Group Life and Long-Term Care Insurance Programs Chapter 6 - Virginia Sickness and Disability Program Chapter 7 - Retiring on Disability